 - Copy of social security card

 The USDA Streamline Refinance Program is designed to lower your interest rate by refinancing your existing USDA loan.
-If you are currently in a USDA loan and would like to lower interest rate by refinancing, the USDA has made it easy for you.
+If you are currently on a USDA loan and would like to lower interest rate by refinancing, the USDA has made it easy for you.
 Since you are already qualified for a USDA loan initially it’s a very simple and quick process to lower your monthly mortgage payments by taking advantage of this popular streamline refinance program.

-The USDA Streamline Refinance Program has reduced documentation, does not require an appraisal and is setup to let you get a lower interest rate in the easiest possible way.
+The USDA Streamline Refinance Program has reduced documentation, does not require an appraisal and is set up to let you get a lower interest rate in the easiest possible way.
 If you are currently in a USDA and would like to lower your mortgage payment the USDA streamline program can help you take advantage of historically low rates.

 The USDA funding fee for streamlines is collected by lenders at closing and is financed into the loan which helps offset the cost to fund the USDA program.
 There is also monthly mortgage insurance on all USDA streamlines.

 In some cases it may be possible to skip (2) mortgage payments as part of your USDA streamline.
 It will depend on when in the month you close your loan.